-We have not achieved profitability since our inception and we expect to continue to incur net losses for the foreseeable future.
-We expect our cash expenditures to increase in the near term as we fund our Phase 2 clinical trials of TRV027 and TRV130, any future Phase 3 clinical trials of TRV130, our clinical development of TRV734, and our preclinical development of TRV250.
+We have not achieved profitability since our inception and we expect to continue to incur net losses and negative cash flows from operations for the foreseeable future.
+We expect our cash expenditures to increase in the near term as we continue to fund our Phase 3 clinical program for oliceridine (TRV130) and prepare for commercialization of this product candidate, and continue preclinical development of TRV250.
 Additionally, if and when we believe a regulatory approval of a product candidate appears likely, we anticipate that our payroll and other general and administrative expenses will increase as we prepare for commercial operations, particularly with respect to expenses associated with the sales and marketing of any future products.
-As a result of our 2014 IPO, we are a publicly traded company and incur significant legal, accounting and other expenses that we were not required to incur as a private company.
-In addition, the Sarbanes-Oxley Act, as well as rules adopted by the SEC and the NASDAQ Stock Market, require public companies to implement specified corporate governance practices that were inapplicable to us as a private company.
-These rules and regulations have increased our legal and financial compliance costs and make some activities more time-consuming and costly.

-We believe that our existing cash and cash equivalents, marketable securities, the \$16.5 million that we are currently eligible to draw under the second tranche of our credit facility, together with interest thereon, and the \$10.0 million received from Actavis in March 2015 will be sufficient to fund our operating expenses and capital expenditure requirements through the fourth quarter of 2016.
-However, we anticipate that we will need to raise substantial additional financing in the future to fund our operations.
-To meet these additional cash requirements, we may seek to sell additional equity or convertible securities that may result in dilution to our stockholders.
+We believe that our cash and cash equivalents and marketable securities as of December 31, 2015, together with interest thereon, will be sufficient to fund our operating expenses and capital expenditure requirements into 2018.
+However, we anticipate that we will need to raise substantial additional financing in the future to fund our operations in 2018 and beyond.
+To meet these requirements, we may seek to sell equity or convertible securities in public or private transactions that may result in dilution to our stockholders.
+In December 2015, we filed a \$250 million shelf registration statement that includes a \$75 million ATM sales facility with Cowen acting as our sales agent.
+We may offer and sell shares of our common stock under the existing registration statement (including under our ATM facility) or any registration statement we may file in the future.
 If we raise additional funds through the issuance of convertible securities, these securities could have rights senior to those of our common stock and could contain covenants that restrict our operations.
-There can be no assurance that we will be able to obtain additional equity or debt financing on terms acceptable to us, if at all.
-Our future capital requirements will depend on many factors, including: